 2) Even though I had worked with them from almost the beginning, when they took on two more employees I started to see a stark difference in how they treated them verses me.
 I was still paying 50% for anything I purchased from them.
 They never sent me anything for free, unless they wanted me to photograph Wallis wearing it.
 But their new employees got everything for free, and were also encouraged (and did) give their friends and family lots of free products.
 One of the employees that managed their orders/shipping only assumed I received the same treatment, because why wouldn’t you?
 Started to cancel my orders and send me the items I ordered for free.
 It was so sweet of her, but I never knew what to say, because it hadn’t come from the owners and was due to an assumption.
 The owners never said anything, so it became a thing, but it always felt uncomfortable for me because it hadn’t been their idea, and nor did they say anything otherwise.
 There was an attitude because I was remote, that I didn’t deserve the same treatment, even though I was playing a much bigger role in making them money.

 3) When I got pregnant for the first time, I thought it would matter since I had been working there so long, and it was a children’s brand…but they barely acknowledged it.
 When Wallis was born, I thought maybe they might do something sweet, but instead they sent me a ripped used baby gap dress with a card…it was sooo strange I didn’t even know what to say.
 Same thing when Loris was born, they didn’t do anything.
 It just made me feel like crap, and I felt embarrassed that I had any expectations of them caring about me having children at all.
-All the pictures I took of Wallis in their products was a lot of extra work for me, and those images often did better than the ones they took on social media, but there was zero acknowledgment and they acted more like they were doing me the favor then vice versa.
+All the pictures I took of Wallis in their products was a lot of extra work for me, and those images often did better than the ones than they took on social media, but there was zero acknowledgment and they acted more like they were doing me the favor then vice versa.